Saúl Coco: International career

 Eligible to play internationally for Equatorial Guinea, Nigeria or Spain, Coco was called up to the senior squad of the former in August 2017.
 He made his full international debut on 3 September, replacing Pablo Ganet in a 1–2 friendly loss to Benin; by doing so, he became the first person from Lanzarote to get called up internationally in 67 years.
 The match was subsequently eliminated from FIFA records, as the referee and his assistants referees were from Equatorial Guinea.

 Coco became cap-tied to Equatorial Guinea on 17 November 2018, when he appeared in an Africa Cup of Nations qualifier match against Senegal.
+He scored his first international goal on his sixth appearance on 7 October 2021, opening a 2–0 home win over Zambia in 2022 FIFA World Cup qualification.
+He played all of his team's games in their run to the quarter-finals of the 2021 Africa Cup of Nations in Cameroon, scoring in the penalty shootout win over Mali in the last 16.